Pink-Crab/Perique-Framework/README.md

 http://www.opensource.org/licenses/mit-license.html

 ## Change Log ##
+* 1.0.1 - Allow all middleware to be passed as classname and then constucted via the container, as well as allowing fully instantiated classes to be passed.
 * 1.0.0 - Renamed Registerable interface to Hookable, including the internal Registerable_Middleware to Hookable_Middleare.
 Corrected typos, App::registration_classses() now App::registration_classes(), App_Initialization_Exception::registation_exists() to App_Initialization_Exception::registration_exists().
 * 0.5.6 - Ensure App_Config is not populated as its DI ruleset as part of App->boot().
 This ensures Config Facade is populated with the pass App_Config config array.
 * 0.5.5 - Allows passing of registration middleware via App_Factory setup chain.
 Also allows the passing of DI_Container as a dependency via DI_Container.
 Allowing for modules to access DI without having to pass App and then use App::make().